 Hudson was named chairman of Sonic Corp in January 2000, and has been chief executive officer (CEO) of Sonic Corp. since April 1995.
 Prior to that time, he served the company in a variety of capacities, including general counsel, chief financial officer and chief operating officer.

 In his position, Hudson has earned achievements such as the 2004 Silver Plate – Foodservice Operator of the Year Award from International Foodservice Manufacturers Association and 2000 Multi-Unit Foodservice Operators (MUFSO) Golden Chain Award from Nation’s Restaurant News.
 Most recently, SONIC has also received national recognition from publications such as Forbes, Entrepreneur, QSR and Restaurants & Institutions.
-He has been a guest on various national business programs including CNBC’s Mad Money, Squawkbox and Power Lunch, as well as various Bloomberg news programs.
+He has been a frequent and requested guest on multiple business and financial news channels including Bloomberg, CNBC and FOX News.

 Through his education work, Hudson has been involved with art and music programs, including leading a SONIC-sponsored music group, The SONIC Tones.
 In addition to performing with the Oklahoma City symphony in 2003, The SONIC Tones performed at the Rock and Roll Hall of Fame in Cleveland, Ohio through the Fortune magazine-sponsored “Battle of Corporate Bands”.